FrankBijnen/ExifToolGui/Redist/README_RELEASE.md

 - ExiftoolGui.exe Executable for Win32
 - ExiftoolGui_X64.exe Executable for Win64

-Note: You should handle all needed requirements yourself.
+Note: You should handle all requirements yourself.
-- Download and install ExifTool.exe
+- Download and install ExifTool.exe.
 - Download and install WebView2Loader.dll.
-Only needed if you want to use the OSM map
+Only needed if you want to use the OSM map.
 - Download and install Language DLL's.
 See below.
 - Download and install MAP files.
 Only needed to provide additional info in the event of an exception.